-It is more than three weeks since Boris Johnson imposed the government’s policy of social distancing which has changed our lives in previously unimaginable ways.
-With the novelty of being told to stay at home like a naughty schoolchild wearing off, and those unthumbed books that we thought would finally get to read remaining firmly ensconced on our shelves, we might be wondering …how am I are going to get through this?
+It is now three weeks since Boris Johnson imposed the third national lockdown; and a year since Coronavirus first hit the headlines.
+Being told to stay at home like a naughty schoolchild is no longer a novelty, and we might just be wondering …how am I are going to get through another period of social isolation?

 Finding the real you

 If you are a natural loner, you might find for the first time in years you are really craving other people’s company.
 Conversely the ‘party people’ around us might find they are actually bearing up pretty well spending more time alone.